napari/cookiecutter-napari-plugin/README.md

   as expected
 - Working example code for a fixture, a cli option, as well as a napari.ini option
-- Comprehensive `README.rst` file that contains useful information about your plugin
+- Comprehensive `README.md` file that contains useful information about your plugin
 - Continuous integration configuration for [Travis CI] and [AppVeyor]
 - Optional documentation with either [Sphinx] or [MkDocs]